Photo from The Promise (2017, Survival Pictures)

 The Promise Institute for Human Rights at UCLA School of Law was established in April 2017 with a founding gift of $20 million.
 Support for the gift includes proceeds from The Promise, a feature film about the Armenian genocide released on April 21, 2017, as well as other donations and university resources.

-Dr. Eric Esrailian, co-producer of The Promise and a faculty member at the David Geffen School of Medicine at UCLA, spearheaded the donation effort.
+Dr. Eric Esrailian, producer of The Promise and a faculty member at the David Geffen School of Medicine at UCLA, spearheaded the donation effort on behalf of the team at Survival Pictures.

-Dr. Esrailian co-produced The Promise with veteran film producer William Horberg, Phoenix Pictures Chairman Mike Medavoy, Lincy Foundation Chairman Anthony Mandekic and others for Survival Pictures, a production company founded by the late Kirk Kerkorian and dedicated to telling stories of perseverance and human endurance.
+Dr. Esrailian produced The Promise with Phoenix Pictures Chairman Mike Medavoy, veteran producer William Horberg, CEO and President of Tracinda Corporation Anthony Mandekic and others for Survival Pictures -- a production company founded by the late Kirk Kerkorian and dedicated to telling stories of perseverance and human endurance.